Best Spotify playlists: from easy-listening to celebrity curations

 7. Este Haim – Este PlaylistView now at Spotify

 Each of the three Haim sisters has curated a playlist on Spotify, but Este just edges out Danielle and Alana with her selection.
 You didn’t realise you needed to go from Angel Olsen into Kendrick Lamar, or from The Clash’s Straight to Hell into Ain’t Nobody by Chaka Khan, but it’s amazing what you can learn from letting someone else take control of the laptop at a house party, and this is no different.

 8. Scott Hutchison/David John Weaver – Approximately One Hour of Heavy Drinking With Frightened RabbitView now at Spotify

 When Frightened Rabbit frontman Scott Hutchison died in 2018, alternative music lost not just a great songwriter, but a great appreciator of other people’s music.
 This playlist, initially compiled for Glasgow bar Bloc+, progresses from (in Hutchison’s own words) belters, then songs you can have a dance to, then the music you can listen to when you’ve become “a maudlin bastard”.
 David John Weaver, who worked at Bloc+ when the playlist was first devised, shared it with Hutchison’s friends and fans so his words can live on.

 Whether you’re relatively new to grime or a loyalist who’s glad to see the genre earning the respect it’s been due for years, this will tick some boxes to you.
-Going from the early 21st century through to present day (well, close to it – this was made in 2017), Mixmag’s playlist covers mainstays of the genre like Wiley and Kano, plus those like Stormzy and AJ Tracey who have formed part of grime’s more mainstream breakthrough in the 2010s.
+Going from the early 21st century through to 2017, Mixmag’s playlist covers mainstays of the genre like Wiley and Kano, plus those like Stormzy and AJ Tracey who have formed part of grime’s more mainstream breakthrough in the 2010s.